axmolengine/axmol/tools/lua-bindings/README.md

 Lua binding module configuration
 ================================

 The active entry point is tools/cmdline/plugins/genbindings.ps1.
-The JSON files in this directory define module headers, namespaces, skip rules, rename rules, and conditional compilation expressions for the PowerShell/C# generator.
+PowerShell prepares the host toolchain; the C# generator owns module discovery, JSON configuration parsing, policy validation, and C++ emission.
+The JSON files in this directory define module headers, namespaces, skip rules, rename rules, and conditional compilation expressions.
 No Python or INI parser is involved.
-The entry point accepts only the typed JSON arrays and objects described by `schema.json`; legacy scalar encodings are intentionally rejected.
+The entry point accepts only
+the typed JSON arrays and objects described by `schema.json`; legacy scalar encodings are intentionally rejected.